sofiene-chihi/currency-converter/README.md

 -This way is way easier than the previous one cause you don't need to install any dependencies, you just need docker and docker-compose installed in your computer
--Before building the docker image for our backend, make sure that the host in the TypeOrmModule config is set to "mysql_db" -In this case, our .env variables can't be red inside the container because of the production environment, so we have the set it as and env variable in our OS or just hard code it in the conversion.service.ts in currency_api ( second option is easier but dont recommand it )
+-Before building the docker image for our backend, make sure that the host in the TypeOrmModule config is set to "mysql_db" -Our .env variables can't be red inside the container because of the production environment, so we have the set it as an env variable in our OS or just hard code it in the conversion.service.ts in currency_api ( second option is easier but dont recommand it )
+-Create the docker volume for our container database for data persistency using : "docker volume create currency-converter-db"
+-Create the database in our mysql container using : docker run -d -v /var/lib/docker/volumes/currency-converter-db/_data:/var/lib/mysql -e MYSQL_ROOT_PASSWORD=sofiene mysql docker exec -it container-id bash // container-id can be get using docker ps mysql -u root -p // here provide "sofiene" as a password create database currency_converter;
 -Build the application using "docker build -t currency-converter ." , this will generate a docker image called currency-converter
 -Run the backend app and mysql db containers together with our docker-compose.yaml file using "docker-compse up"